Samwa-ua/ecommerceProjectReact/README.md

 ## Description

-This is a template project build during studying React using modern MERN stack.
+This is a template project created while learning React using the modern MERN stack.

 ## Installation

-To run this project in your local machine:
+To run this project on your local machine:

 - Clone the repo
 - Install [node.js and npm](https://nodejs.org/)